Baryogenesis Induced by Magnetic Field Effects During the Electroweak Phase Transition

-We hope that our numerical results can help future observations of the cosmic MF and reveal new physics behind that.
-It should be emphasized that our simulation considers the first-order PT does not take into account the expansion of the universe and relativistic fluid, and the impact of these two factors on the first-order electroweak PT, these contents deserve future research of the community.
-In addition, the gravitational waves generated by PTs in the background MFs might be different from those in non-magnetic backgrounds, which is also a direction worth exploring.
+We hope that our study provides valuable insights for future observations of cosmic MFs and helps uncover new physics beyond the SM.
+It is important to note that our simulations do not account for the expansion of the universe and the effects of relativistic fluids, both could influence the dynamics of the first-order electroweak PT.
+These effects warrant further investigation by the community.
+In addition, the gravitational waves generated by PTs in the presence of background MFs may differ from those without preexisting magnetic fields, offering another promising direction for future research.